-We at BODHI realise that it's a struggle, financially, for most of us.
+We realise that it's a struggle, financially, for most of us.
 However, there are many ways to help BODHI other than by giving us money.

 In summary: (a) think and study; (b) meditate; (c) get involved with other activists; (d) consider helping BODHI directly, eg by volunteering to help with some of our administrative tasks

 (a) The most important way to help is to think about and study the issues of inequality, unfairness and environmental harm in the world.
 If you do that, regularly, it is almost guaranteed to make you an activist - because the more you think about it the more you will realise how unfair it is.
 (If you think, but don't act, then it may well lead to depression!)